-Experts urge action on global obesity 'pandemic'January 27th, 2013 by Michael Mainville in Overweight and Obesity /
+Experts urge action on global obesity 'pandemic'January 27, 2013 by Michael Mainville in Medicine & Health / Overweight and Obesity

 Obesity has become a global pandemic that could leave more than half of all adults worldwide overweight within two decades, experts said, calling for urgent action beyond just blaming people for lacking willpower.

 Speaking at the World Economic Forum in Davos, health, nutrition and fitness experts said the world's increasingly deadly obesity crisis needs to be tackled with the same determination policy-makers once took to fighting smoking.

 With our food more and more unhealthy and our lives increasingly sedentary, answers are needed to address a crisis that is driving up diabetes, boosting heart disease and already killing 2.8 million adults per year, they said.

 The current figure of 1.4 billion adults already overweight globally is set to soar, Linda Fried, dean of the Mailman School of Public Health at Columbia University, told a panel on obesity at the annual gathering of the global elite.

 "In another 20 years, if things continue to increase the way they are, it may well be that 50-60 percent of the world's adult population will be overweight," Fried said.

 "If this were an infectious disease we might call it a pandemic.
 It's not regional, it's global, it's increasing rapidly, it's continuing to escalate—those are the basic definitions of a pandemic," she said.

 The first step to resolving the crisis, the experts said, is overcoming the instinctive reaction many have to obesity—blaming the obese themselves instead of the conditions around them.